-One to two students from each class is selected to serve on the Curriculum Committee for a three-year term during the Fall Trimester of Year 1.
+Two to three students from each class are selected to serve on the Curriculum Committee for a three-year term during the Fall Trimester of Year 1.
 The Assistant Chair for Curricular Affairs coordinates the selection process with the other members of the committee.

-Diversity, Equity and Inclusion Committee
+Diversity, Equity, and Inclusion Committee